turingschool/try-turing/backend-online/iteration/index.md

 Iteration (or looping for a specified number of times) is **the process of repeating a task for each object in a collection**.
 For each of the scenarios below, we’ll walk through using scenarios we are familiar with to demonstrate the concept.

-The following example would be programmatically challenging because they would require several steps, but are things that we do every day:
+The following example would be programmatically challenging because they would require several steps, but is something a teacher may do every day:

 **A teacher is grading papers and takes the following steps:**
   1. read through the paper